Marzlio/ImageGrab/README.md

 - Options for live or test environment setups.
 - Automated deletion of original video files after processing (configurable).
 - Robust error handling and retry mechanism for failed processes.
+- Monitors a designated folder for new video files, with a focus on handling large files efficiently.
+- Enhanced retry mechanism that checks file accessibility to ensure files are fully written and not locked by other processes before processing.

 ## Prerequisites